 How do City Index and BDSwiss differ in terms of minimum deposit?
 What about average spreads and funding options?

-City Index requires a minimum deposit of £100.00, while BDSwiss requires a minimum deposit of $100-$5000 (depending on account type).
-From our testing we found City Index offers spreads of 1.0 (July 2022), while BDSwiss offers spreads of 1.6 (08/10/22).
-City Index supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where BDSwiss supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+City Index requires a minimum deposit of £100.00, while BDSwiss requires a minimum deposit of $100-$5000.
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that City Index supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for funding and deposit methods, whereas BDSwiss supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, City Index or BDSwiss?
+Which broker offers more tradeable asset classes, City Index or BDSwiss?

 Can I trade cryptocurrency with City Index or BDSwiss?

 Crypto trading has become popular among forex traders across a range of international jurisdictions.
 As a result, many forex brokers now offer crypto products to their clients; most crypto assets are offered either as an underlying physical asset (such as when you own actual bitcoin assets, for example) or as a derivative product like a CFD.
 If you are looking to trade physical cryptocurrencies, you’ll find that neither City Index nor BDSwiss allow you to trade physical cryptocurrencies.